-OMC 400.
-Organizational Behavior and Decision Making (3) Individual and group behavior in organizations is examined.
-Topics include: forming work groups, group dynamics, group cohesion, differentiation and effectiveness, situational and communication factors in the working environment, concepts of motivation and leadership, and managing group processes.
-Emphasis is placed on developing decision-making strategies for efficient and productive group management and determining which tasks are best handled by groups or individuals.
+LDR 360.
+Organizational Behavior and Leadership (3) An examination of individual and group behavior in organizations.
+Topics include: forming work groups, group dynamics, group cohesion, differentiation and effectiveness, morale, situational factors in the working environment, concepts of motivation and leadership, and managing group processes.
+Emphasis is placed on development of decision-making strategies and determination of which tasks are best handled by groups or individuals.